oVirt/ovirt-site/source/feature/detailed-numa-and-virtual-numa.html.md

 To be continue...

-*   I-1.7 libivirt API do not support to get NUMA distances information, so we use command <code>numactl<code> to get the distances information
+*   I-1.7 libivirt API do not support to get NUMA distances information, so we use command `numactl` to get the distances information

 <!-- -->